adanmoran/dotfiles/README.md

 sudo ./install_neovim.sh
 ```

-If you want LaTeX to use Zathura with reverse searching, look below at the LaTeX section of this document.
+If you have an extra 4GB and want to install LaTeX (texlive-full), the latexmk compiler, and the Zathura viewer (with functionality for forward and reverse searching), then run
+'''
+sudo ./install_latex.sh
+'''

 Next, run the dotfiles setup script.
 This will initialize the zshrc, vimrc, etc...
 with a lot of useful functionality, as well as create nice aliases for basic commands.